artellectual/zacksiri-dev/src/content/blog/how-i-build-with-llms.md

 Key to this ease of development were components like `Phoenix.PubSub`, `Plug`, `Req`, and `Agent`.
 For instance, using an `Agent` to buffer streaming output, can be implemented with just a few lines of code.
 This, combined with Elixir's comprehensive tooling, makes building and maintaining LLM powered applications remarkably straightforward, allowing clear and logical reasoning about the application’s structure and behavior.

 If you are curious to learn more or would like to ask me questions feel free to join [my discord](https://discord.gg/RgZZxcGF).
-I've also drawn a diagram that you can access to see how the [entire flow coming together](https://app.eraser.io/workspace/3nkX8mUbiLlfJKqsdoeA?origin=share).
+I've also drawn a diagram that you can access to see how the [entire flow comes together](https://app.eraser.io/workspace/3nkX8mUbiLlfJKqsdoeA?origin=share).